scottdavidschroederjr/scottdavidschroederjr.github.io/README.md

 PROJECTS TODO
 - Standardize photo size on the page
 - Stylize the little sections more to make it more visually appealing

+Reminder _data/navigation is what adjusts the top menu bar